borrellBR/LENDIT/README.md

-Here's the updated README with titles and subtitles:

----

 # LENDit

 LENDit is a web application where users can lend and borrow items from other users for a specific period of time.
 It is built using Ruby on Rails, HTML, SCSS, and JavaScript, providing a platform for managing and displaying content with seamless media integration through Cloudinary.